equalsraf/git-talk/git.md

 - there is also Bitbucket
   - less people
-  - unlimited private repos (for small teams)
+  - unlimited private repos (for 5 users)
 - github student accounts
 - gitorious, gitlab
 - or the competition (Mercurial)